appcues/bbdd/README.md

 Goals:
 * Deduplicate a data set based on a UUID attached to each data point.
-* Keep reads and writes under 1KB to minimize bandwidth costs.
+* Keep records under 1KB to minimize write bandwidth costs.
 * Age out old records to keep total size manageable.

 Strategy: